josevnz/yafd/TUTORIAL.md

 # Yet Another Food Dispenser (YAFD)

-I want to share with you a small automation project me and my daughter did together; She had an idea to make a food dispenser for our Dog, Domino and I tough it would be the perfect excuse to write some code that also interfaced with real hardware.
+I want to share with you a small automation project me and my daughter did together ([check the video here](https://youtu.be/6d5doXD2x5c)); She had an idea to make a food dispenser for our dog, Domino and I tough it would be the perfect excuse to write some code that also interfaced with real hardware.

 We chose [an Arduino hardware](https://www.arduino.cc/en/Guide/Introduction), as it has a huge support community, and it is very inexpensive way to introduce yourself to DYI electronics: